-Low damage: These monsters don’t do a lot of damage, so if you want to have a reliable battle partner, you might want to keep looking around for a better pet.
+- Low damage: These monsters don’t do much damage, so if you want to have a reliable battle partner, you might want to keep looking around for a better pet.

 The Pseudodragon Familiar in 5e is an excellent option for someone looking to change up the regular list of Find Familiar options.
 The monster has fascinating abilities that make it perfect for scouting out targets and thieving (unguarded items).